rei/rei-cedar-docs/docs/patterns/form-validation/Readme.md

 but returning a bunch of unassociated errors  at the top of a form may cause confusion, frustration, and, end in abandonment.

-Inline client side validation allows us to display a message within or below identified inputs prior to submitting or refreshing the page. this allows us to confirm the data has successfully met the form field requirements or present the user with further instruction.
+Inline client side validation allows us to display a message within or below identified inputs prior to submitting or refreshing the page.
+It can allow us to confirm the data has successfully met the form field requirements or present the user with further instruction.
 Validation initiates a conversation with our users where we can provide unique feedback before, during, or after a user interaction.
-We can also wait to provide feedback until after the user tries to submit the form.
+We can also wait to provide feedback until after the user tries to submit the entirety of the form.
-What we do to a form field and the messaging we provide can be catered to where and what the user is doing.

-However, the trick with a form is to get users to submit it always keep in mind that presenting blocking error instruction stops the user from doing what they want and may cause form abandonment.
+What we do to a form field and the messaging we provide can be catered to where and what the user is doing. always keep in mind that presenting blocking error instruction stops the user from doing what they want and may cause form abandonment.

 ## Best practices